 A business loan agreement is a legal contract between a lender and a business borrower that outlines the terms of a loan.
-It sets out a plan for repayment, with interest, and any other guidelines that are important to the financial arrangement.
+It sets out a repayment plan, with interest and any other guidelines important to the financial arrangement.

 Businesses often need loans to fund their endeavors and build their company.
-Lenders need to make sure they secure their interests in money they lend to businesses.
+Lenders need to secure their interests in the money they lend to businesses.
 In either case, a business loan agreement template can help you build your own.

 - What is a Business Loan Agreement?